-Jonesboro DUI Accidents
+Jonesboro DUI Accident Lawyers

 A DUI accident comes out of nowhere and turns your life upside down, both literally and figuratively.
 The most infuriating aspect of a DUI accident, however, is its utter avoidability.
 None of this would have happened if it weren’t for the defendant’s blatant irresponsibility.
 The good news is that you can fight back, in more ways than one.
-Having our proven Jonesboro DUI accidents lawyers on your side will help you.
+Having our proven Jonesboro DUI accident lawyers on your side will help you.

 Naturally, the last problem you need to face while you are recovering in the hospital or grieving over a lost loved one is financial problems in terms of medical bills and lost wages.
 In truth, you may very well be entitled to compensation equal to more than either of these expenses put together – as long as you know how much your claim is worth and you know how to force the defendant to pay it.

 Most DUI Accident Claims Are Settled out of Court Within Weeks or Months

 If you are getting your impression of personal injury law from watching television, you might be tempted to believe that almost all personal injury or wrongful death cases are settled in court.
 In fact, fewer than ten percent of cases are settled in court.
 The rest are settled out of court, because insurance companies don’t like to risk losing in court – especially if they know you are being represented by the proven car accident lawyers at T. Madden & Associates, P.C. in Jonesboro, GA.